20 Creative Photography Hacks for Every Photographer

 19. Schedule your Instagram posts

 Do you use social media to market your photography business?
 Instead of manually posting photos from your smartphone every day, use a scheduling tool like Later to line up a week’s worth of posts in advance.
 This excellent resource from Bulk.ly breaks down exactly how to tackle scheduling on Instagram, too.
+Just ensure you brush up on the most Instagrammable places in your city to give your following what they truly want.

 20. Sell stock photography